stolostron/multicluster-global-hub/doc/simulation/README.md

 You can use the scale test environment to simulate a large-scale cluster.
 Since the transport status path is very sensitive to the performance and represents a scale larger than the spec path.

-There are two main metrics to express the scalability of global hubs:
+There are several points we need to consider when simulating the global hub at large scale:

 - Initialization: The time to load all managed clusters and Policies to the Global Hub
 - Policy status rotation: Rotate all the policies on the managed hubs and verify status changes on the database and observe the CPU and Memory consumption of the components.

 ## Analysis

-You can setup `5` hubs, each with `300` clusters, `15000` replicas policies and at least `15000` policy events, by following the [document](./setup/README.md).
-Then run the global hub [inspector](./inspector/README.md) to `analysis` the CPU and `Memory` consumptoin of the components.
+You can setup `5` hubs, each with `300` clusters, `15000` replicas policies and at least `15000` policy events, by following the [setup guidance](./setup/README.md).
+Then run the global hub [inspector](./inspector/README.md) to `analysis` the CPU and `Memory` consumptions of the global hub components.

-The steps we simulate here are as follows:
+The simulation steps are as follows:

 1. Install the global hub and then join the `5` simulated managed hubs into it.

-2. Deploy the `multicluster-global-hub-agent` to the `hub1` cluster and then rotating all the polcies status from `Complianct` to `NonCompliant`, or vice versa.
+2. Deploy the **multicluster-global-hub-agent** to the **hub1** cluster and then rotating all the policies to update status from one to another, Like changing the all the status from `Complianct` to `NonCompliant`

-3. After the step 2, apply the `agent` to `hub2` and `hub3`, then roating all the status from `NonCompliant` to `Compliant`.
+3. After the step 2, apply the **agent** to **hub2** and **hub3**, then rotating all the status.

-4. At last, install the `agent` to `hub4` and `hub5`
+4. At last, repeat the step 3 to deploy the **agent** to **hub4** and **hub5**, and updating the status.

-Through the above steps, we can see the metrics changing trends of the global hub components under the management of `1`, `3` and `5` hubs
+Through the above steps, we can see the changing trends of the global hub metrics under the management of `1`, `3` and `5` hubs.

 ### The Count of the Global Hub Data from database

-The mulitcluster global hub counters are used to count the managed clusters, compliances and policy events from database over time.
+The global hub counters are used to count the managed clusters, compliances and policy events from database over time.

 - The Managed Clusters
 ![Manager Cluster](./../images/global-hub-count-cluster.png)